 By Steve Ormondroyd, Workshop Manager

 The customer wanted to start using the machine again, so the motor was switched on and ran for around half an hour.
-The emergency stop button was only pressed when someone reported water splashing out of the terminal box.
+The stop button was only pressed when someone reported water splashing out of the terminal box.

-We also balanced the rotor, fitted new bearings and gave the motor a final test run before giving it a fresh coat of paint and returning it to the customer.
+When tested, the windings were in excellent condition, passing all our electrical tests as if the motor had just come out of the factory.
+We also balanced the rotor, fitted new bearings and ran a final test before giving the motor a fresh coat of paint and returning it to the customer.